traut/stixview/README.md

 ## API

 The library relies heavily on [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).
-On page load, stixview will find all HTML elements with `data-stix-gist-id`, `data-stix-url` or `data-stix-allow-dragdrop` set and use these elements as graph holders.
+On page load, Stixview will find all HTML elements with `data-stix-gist-id`, `data-stix-url` or `data-stix-allow-dragdrop` set and use these elements as graph holders.

 Example of a graph holder div:
 ```html